zbalkan/osq-ext-bin/README.md

 Before you can search for a file on endpoints, you must enable search capabilities by setting the custom_plgx_DiskIndexingEnabled option to true in the config.
 By default, this option is set to false.

-Setting custom_plgx_DiskIndexingReindexTimeout (default: 86400) is a configuration to control if and when reindexing is done.
+Setting custom_plgx_DiskIndexingReindexTimeout (default: 0) is a configuration to control if and when reindexing is done.
 Its value 0 implies reindexing will be done only once and never again.
+Also, minimum custom acceptable value is 300.
+Value 300 means reindexing would be done only at least after 300 seconds.
+Recommended value is 86400.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 "options" :
 {
    "custom_plgx_DiskIndexingEnabled": "true",
-   "custom_plgx_DiskIndexingReindexTimeout": "200"
+   "custom_plgx_DiskIndexingReindexTimeout": "300"
 },
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~